• About Us

 1. Branch Walk-in – Following the mandatory Branch Number Coding System for over-the-counter transactions.

-2. Online Appointment System – By setting an appointment through My.SSS at your selected SSS branch.
+2. Online Appointment System – By setting an online appointment through My.SSS at your selected SSS branch.

 The mandatory number coding system is being implemented at all SSS branches in the National Capital Region (Metro Manila), as well as SSS branches in Baguio, Dagupan, Bacoor, Biñan, Cebu City, Lapu-Lapu City, Bacolod, Iloilo-Central, Cagayan de Oro City, and Davao City.
 Check out this list of SSS branches that are already accepting UMID applications.